ExpressionEngine/ExpressionEngine-User-Guide/source/cp/admin/channels/custom_fields_edit.rst

 #. **Text Input**: This is a single input line for text.
 It is the type
    of field you might use for a title, name, or other short information.
 #. **Textarea**: This is a standard text entry box with multiple lines.
+   This is often used for the body text of entries.
-   This is what you would use for a main entry body.
+#. **Textarea (Rich Text)**: This is a text entry box with multiple
+   lines that uses the built-in :doc:`/modules/rte/index`.

 Field Label
 ~~~~~~~~~~~